nishtha23b/Trippy_tales/README.md

 # trippy_tales

-A flutter and fire base based travel application with text to speech conversion and custom schedule option.
+A flutter and fire base based travel application with text to speech conversion and complete tourist guide.

 ## Getting Started